jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     * Thursday: Daily Standup (15 minutes)
     * Friday: Daily Standup (15 minutes), Sprint Review (30 minutes), Retrospective (1–2 hours)

+    __Application__:
+    * The project requirements will change and evolve
+    * Continuous feedback is required
+    * You have to figure out how to do a large part of the work because you haven't done it before
+    * You don’t need to commit to a fixed release date
+    * The project team wants autonomy
+    * You need to deliver software on a regular basis

+    __Pros:__
+    * Decision making lies in the hands of the team
+    * Business requirement document is considered insignificant
+    * Lightly controlled method empathizing with constant updating

+    __Cons:__
+    * The processing method suffers because of wavering costs
+    * Not suitable for big sized projects
+    * Requires highly expert team, which has no place for novices

     ![scrum-sprint-cycle](../images/scrum-sprint-cycle.jpeg)

     [Read More about Scrum](https://guide.freecodecamp.org/agile/scrum/)